J. C. Sherritt

-John Cody "J. C." Sherritt (born May 2, 1988) is the defensive coordinator and linebackers coach for the Cal Poly Mustangs.
+John Cody Sherritt (born May 2, 1988) is the defensive coordinator and linebackers coach for the Edmonton Elks of the Canadian Football League (CFL).
 He is a former Canadian football linebacker who played in eight seasons for the Edmonton Eskimos and won one Grey Cup championship in 2015.
 Sherritt played his college football at Eastern Washington and was the 2010 recipient of the Buck Buchanan Award.

-High school career
+Early life

 In 2006 Sherritt graduated from Pullman High School in Pullman, Washington, where he played linebacker and running back, helping lead his team to a perfect 14–0 record and the State 2A Championship.
 Sherritt received an offer to walk on at Washington State, but Sherritt decided to attend Eastern Washington, which gave him his only Division I scholarship offer.

 College career

-Sherritt played 49 games over four seasons at Eastern Washington.
+Sherritt played 49 games over four seasons for the Eastern Washington Eagles.
 As a senior, he finished the regular season ranked 10th in the FCS with 11.36 tackles per game.
 Sherritt also became the first player in school history with more than 400 career tackles and helped lead Eastern Washington to the 2010 FCS National Championship.
 He was named the Big Sky Conference Defensive Player of the Year and won the Buck Buchanan Award as the FCS' top defensive player of the year.
 Sherritt led the FCS with 170 tackles in 2009, and he ranked third in 2010 with 150 (11.5 per game).